sharktrexer/link-reaper/README.md

                                applied changes.
   -ig, --ignore_ghosts         Ignore redirect links.
   -id, --ignore_doppelgangers  Ignore duplicate links.
+  -is, --ignore_ssl            Ignore links that result in SSL errors.
+Not
+                               very secure so use with caution.
   -rt, --reap_timeouts         Reap links that time out.
   -iu, --ignore_urls TEXT      Ignores specific links you want to whitelist.
                                Use this option for each url.